SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Written by Staff Writer

 On any busy job site, the same scene plays out again and again.
-A crane takes heavy weight, the boom settles and the hook drifts farther away from the cab than it was a moment before.
+A crane takes a heavy load, the boom settles, and the hook drifts farther away from the cab than it was a moment before.
 The load has not moved on its own.
 The boom has flexed.

 Believe it or not, the question is not whether it will deflect.
-Actually, the question is how much, and what that means for safe lifting.
+It will.
+The question is how much, and what that does to a lift.

 Modern cranes factor some of this into their electronics.
 Load indicators and control systems track everything in real time.
 This helps crews avoid dangers by getting the specified safe working load defined.

-Don’t forget, different boom types all deflect a bit differently, and, of course, deflection happens to all types of cranes, including hydraulic and lattice boom cranes, and even tower cranes.
+Don’t forget, different boom types all deflect a bit differently, and, of course, crane boom deflection happens to all types of cranes, including hydraulic and lattice boom cranes, and even tower cranes.

 Never operate a crane without knowing how to do so safely.